fedelopez/gta-idea-plugin/README.md

 GTA is a powerful open source Java test harness developed by Tim Lavers.

 Visit http://grandtestauto.org/ to get more information about the Grand Test Auto test harness.

+You can use this project as Maven archetype to build your own IntelliJ plugin.